My Trauma Was Unlocked In Lockdown

 ”

 The pandemic has created unique and not entirely pleasant conditions for enforced self-reflection.
-Cancelled plans, social distancing and, potentially, time off or without work mean that many people have spent more time with themselves, their thoughts and their memories than ever before.
+Canceled plans, social distancing, and, potentially, time off or without work mean that many people have spent more time with themselves, their thoughts, and their memories than ever before.

 Advertisement